Other Online Guides

-Whenever you refer to statistics, quotes, ideas, information, images, concepts, facts or anything else that you found from an outside source, you need to let your reader know where you found that information.
+Whenever you refer to statistics, ideas, information, images, concepts, facts or anything else that you found from an outside source, you need to let your reader know where you found that information.

 If you are referencing two or more sources of information that provided you with similar information within your sentence or paragraph (but not directly quoting), you can combine your parenthetical citations into one.
 You will still need the authors' last names and page numbers, separated by a semicolon:

 ("Labor Statistics"; Guerra 5-7)

 When summarizing or paraphrasing general ideas, you can hold off on inserting a parenthetical citation until the last sentence.
 However, if you are using quotes or citing statistical information, you will need to include a citation for each sentence.